Nail biting - Nail and Distal Digit

 Onychophagia may facilitate the spread of verruca.

-Related topic: onychotillomania, trichotillomania
+Related topics: onychotillomania, trichotillomania

 L60.8 – Other nail disorders